Towards Real-world Debiasing: Rethinking Evaluation, Challenge, and Solution: A Fine-grained Empirical Analysis on Biased Distributions

 \subsection{Revisiting spurious correlation in datasets}

 \paragraph{Bias in existing benchmarks.}

 In the area of spurious correlation debiasing, multiple synthetic \citep{reddyBenchmarkingBiasMitigation2021,NEURIPS2020_eddc3427,pmlr-v139-liu21f} and semi-synthetic datasets \citep{NEURIPS2021_d360a502,NEURIPS2020_eddc3427,limBiasAdvBiasAdversarialAugmentation2023} have been adopted to benchmark the effectiveness of the debiasing methods.
 Generally, those synthetic datasets first select a target attribute as the learning objective \citep{pmlr-v139-liu21f}, e.g. object, and another spurious attribute that could potentially cause the learned model to be biased, e.g. background.
 Then, certain sub-groups jointly defined by the target and spurious attributes, e.g. water birds with water background, are emphasized, i.e. synthesized or sampled from real-world datasets with much higher probability (usually above 95\%) than the others in the biased dataset construction process, causing the corresponding spurious feature and target feature to be spuriously correlated, e.g. water background correlated with water bird \citep{pmlr-v139-liu21f}.
 Specifically, one such dominating subgroup is selected for every possible value of the spurious attribute, forming a "diagonal distribution", as shown in Figure \ref{fig:main}(a) and \ref{fig:main}(c).
-However, it is critical to examine whether this pattern truly aligns with the complexities of real-world biases.

 \paragraph{Bias in the real world.}

 We further investigated biases from the real world.
 COCO \citep{lin2015microsoft} dataset is a large-scale dataset collected from the internet and widely used in various vision tasks.
 COCO has been found to contain gender bias in web corpora \citep{10.1145/3442381.3449950}, one of which is the spurious correlation between males and skateboards.
 The joint distribution of gender and Skateboard in COCO is plotted in Figure \ref{fig:main}(b).
 COMPAS \citep{mattuMachineBias} dataset consists of the results of a commercial algorithm called COMPAS, used to assess a convicted criminal’s likelihood of reoffending.
 COMPAS dataset is widely known for its bias against African Americans and is widely used in the research of machine learning fairness \citep{goelNonDiscriminatoryMachineLearning2018,hortFaireaModelBehaviour2021,liAchievingFairnessNo2022a,guo2023fair}.
 The joint distribution of Race and Risk Level in the COMPAS dataset is plotted in Figure \ref{fig:main}(d).
 Note that although COMPAS is a tabular dataset, it genuinely reflects the biased distribution in the real world.
 It is quite obvious that the distribution of biases in existing benchmarks and real-world datasets diverges. {Additonally, CelebA \citep{7410782} is another real-world image dataset.
 CivilComments-WILDS (CCW) \citep{pmlr-v139-koh21a} and MultiNLI \citep{williams-etal-2018-broad} are also real-world datasets in the NLP domain. \emph{More visualizations of these additional datasets are shown in Appendix \ref{app:visual}.}} In the following subsection, we will further discuss how to measure their differences.